 Work no less than 3 shifts a week, but try to work much more if you can.
 Overtime is golden if you are able to make time-and-a-half or better yet, double time.
 It will be hard and you will be tired, but becoming debt-free will make it all worthwhile.

 6. Get used to making sacrifices and feeling a little uncomfortable.

 Take a look at the things you can reasonably live without.
 Brand new clothes and expensive restaurant meals are not necessities.
 Try going for a run, instead of spending money on a gym.
 Learn to cook if you are used to ordering take-out.
 Make your coffee at home instead of getting your daily brew at Starbucks.
 Making a few sacrifices along your debt-free journey will help speed up your payoff time.

 You may even surprise yourself.
 In some ways buying less stuff can make your life easier because you don’t have as many things cluttering your home.

-7. Once you are finally debt free keep living on less and keep saving and investing money.
+7. Once you are finally debt-free keep living on less and keep saving and investing money.

 Continue with the same motivation that you had during your payoff and keep saving for the future.
 Let your savings gap grow bigger each month.
-Lastly, vow not buy unnecessary stuff you don’t actually need that will probably end up in a dump in 5 years anyway.
+Lastly, vow not to buy unnecessary stuff you don’t actually need that will probably end up in a dump in 5 years anyway.

 Additional Recommended Reading: